dolphin-emu/dolphin/Readme.md

 # Dolphin MPN

-Dolphin MPN is an emulator for running GameCube and Wii games on Windows and Linux
+Dolphin MPN is an emulator for running GameCube and Wii games on Windows, macOS, and Linux

 ## Info